szczyglis-dev/py-gpt/docs/source/plugins.rst

 Audio input
 ------------

 The plugin facilitates speech recognition.
 The default provider is OpenAI Whisper; local Whisper, Google, Google Cloud, Google GenAI, Microsoft Bing, and xAI Grok Voice providers are also available.
-It allows for voice commands to be relayed to the AI using your own voice.
-Whisper doesn't require any extra API keys or additional configurations; it uses the main OpenAI key.
-In the plugin's configuration options, you should adjust the volume level (min energy) at which the plugin will respond to your microphone.
-Once the plugin is activated, a new ``Speak`` option will appear at the bottom near the ``Send`` button  -  when this is enabled, the application will respond to the voice received from the microphone.
+It allows voice input and voice commands to be captured through your microphone and transcribed into text.
+Once the plugin is enabled, use the ``Microphone`` icon on the right side of the input field to start voice input.

 The plugin can be extended with other speech recognition providers.